MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/known-issues-limitations/index.md

 Although translation into Hebrew is provided for IBM MobileFirst Foundation core functionality, some GUI elements are not mirrored.

-* Constraints on adapter names: Names of adapters must be valid names to create a Java™ class name.
+* Constraints on adapter names: Names of adapters must be valid names to create a Java class name.
 In addition, they must be composed only of the following characters:
     * Uppercase and lowercase letters (A-Z and a-z)
     * Digits (0-9)
     * Underscore (_)